tweedegolf/tweedegolf.github.io/_posts/2015-04-17-threejs-rotations.md

 What we can learn from this picture, is that a 3D object without translation and rotation gets added to the origin of the scene.

-And as far as rotation is concerned: the rotation of 0° over the x-axis and the y-axis makes the object stand perpendicular to our line of sight, and the rotation of 0° over the z-axis makes the upside of the object in the direction of the positive y-axis.
+And as far as rotation is concerned: a 3D object that has no rotation on any of the three axes stands perpendicular to our line of sight and has its upside in the direction of the positive y-axis.

 <br>
 **Creating a floor**

-If we want to create a floor, or a ground for our 3D scene we need to rotate a plane -90° over the x-axis, play the following video to see how that works out:
+If we want to create a floor, or a ground for our 3D scene we have to rotate a plane -90° over the x-axis, play the following video to see how that works out:

 <video width="500" controls>
   <source src="http://data.tweedegolf.nl/videos/plane_rotation.mp4#t=0.07" type="video/mp4">